solana-labs/solana/book/src/ledger-replication.md

 4. The replicator retrives the ledger by asking peer validators and replicators.
 See 6.5.
-5. The replicator then encrypts that segment with the key with chacha algorithm in CBC mode with NUM\_CHACHA\_ROUNDS of encryption.
+5. The replicator then encrypts that segment with the key with chacha algorithm in CBC mode with `NUM_CHACHA_ROUNDS` of encryption.
-6. The replicator initializes a chacha rng with the signature from step 2 as the seed.
+6. The replicator initializes a chacha rng with the a signed recent PoH value as the seed.
-7. The replicator generates NUM\_STORAGE\_SAMPLES samples in the range of the entry size and samples the encrypted segment with sha256 for 32-bytes at each offset value.
+7. The replicator generates `NUM_STORAGE_SAMPLES` samples in the range of the entry size and samples the encrypted segment with sha256 for 32-bytes at each offset value.
 Sampling the state should be faster than generating the encrypted segment.
 8. The replicator sends a PoRep proof transaction which contains its sha state at the end of the sampling operation, its seed and the samples it used to the current leader and it is put onto the ledger.
+9. During a given turn the replicator should submit many proofs for the same segment and based on the `RATIO_OF_FAKE_PROOFS` some of those proofs must be fake.
+10. As the PoRep game enters the next turn, the replicator must submit a transaction with the mask of which proofs were fake during the last turn.
+This transaction will define the rewards for both replicators and validators.
+11. Finally for a turn N, as the PoRep game enters turn N + 3, replicator's proofs for turn N will be counted towards their rewards.

+### The PoRep Game

+The Proof of Replication game has 4 primary stages.
+For each "turn" multiple PoRep games can be in progress but each in a different stage.

+The 4 stages of the PoRep Game are as follows:

+1. Proof submission stage
+    - Replicators: submit as many proofs as possible during this stage
+    - Validators: No-op
+2. Proof verification stage
+    - Replicators: No-op
+    - Validators: Select replicators and verify their proofs from the previous turn
+3. Proof challenge stage
+    - Replicators: Submit the proof mask with justifications (for fake proofs submitted 2 turns ago)
+    - Validators: No-op
+4. Reward collection stage
+    - Replicators: Collect rewards for 3 turns ago
+    - Validators:  Collect rewards for 3 turns ago

+For each turn of the PoRep game, both Validators and Replicators evaluate each stage.
+The stages are run as separate transactions on the storage program.

 ### Finding who has a given block of ledger

-1. Validators monitor the transaction stream for storage mining proofs, and keep a mapping of ledger segments by slot to public keys.
-When it sees a storage mining proof it updates this mapping and provides an RPC interface which takes a slot and hands back a list of public keys.
-The client then looks up in their cluster\_info table to see which network address that corresponds to and sends a repair request to retrieve the necessary blocks of ledger.
-2. Validators would need to prune this list which it could do by periodically looking at the oldest entries in its mappings and doing a network query to see if the storage host is still serving the first entry.
+1. Validators monitor the turns in the PoRep game and look at the rooted bank at turn boundaries for any proofs.
+2. Validators maintain a map of ledger segments and corresponding replicator public keys.
+The map is updated when a Validator processes a replicator's proofs for a segment.
+The validator provides an RPC interface to access the this map.
+Using this API, clients can map a segment to a replicator's network address (correlating it via cluster_info table).
+The clients can then send repair requests to the replicator to retrieve segments.
+3. Validators would need to invalidate this list every N turns.

 ## Sybil attacks

-For any random seed, we force everyone to use a signature that is derived from a PoH hash.
-Everyone must use the same count, so the same PoH hash is signed by every participant.
+For any random seed, we force everyone to use a signature that is derived from a PoH hash at the turn boundary.
+Everyone uses the same count, so the same PoH hash is signed by every participant.
 The signatures are then each cryptographically tied to the keypair, which prevents a leader from grinding on the resulting value for more than 1 identity.

 Since there are many more client identities then encryption identities, we need to split the reward for multiple clients, and prevent Sybil attacks from